Million Dollar Smoked Mac and Cheese

 Like some of you out there, when I was growing up, I ended up eating a lot of store-bought macaroni and cheese.
 Especially when I was going to school.
 It was an inexpensive meal that you could whip up quickly.

 I don’t think that even the best packaged product out there can come close to rivaling the taste of a homemade.
-This Mac and Cheese is unbelievable.
+This Mac and Cheese is unbelievable and is the perfect side dish for any occasion.
 Once you try this Million Dollar Smoked Mac and Cheese, you might feel like you won the lottery!

 Million Dollar Smoked Mac and Cheese Recipe

 - 1 Pound Macaroni (pre-cooked weight)

 - 4 TBSP Butter

 - 4 Cups Whole Milk